Rhodesia and the United Nations: The Lawfulness of International Concern, 62 American Journal of International Law 1 (1968)

 Date of Authorship for this Version

 McDougal, Myres S. and Reisman, W. Michael, "Rhodesia and the United Nations: The Lawfulness of International Concern" (1968).
 Faculty Scholarship Series.
-Paper 674.
+674.